-Of the more than 900 churches you could visit in Rome, I've made a selection of my five favorites, ending with an absolute must-see.
-Maybe you can figure out which one is at the top, but I'm sure you'll discover other churches that you didn't even know about.
-Without further ado, here's a list of the 5 best churches in Rome.
+Of the 900 or so churches you could visit in Rome, I have made a selection of my favorites, in descending order.
+I don't know if you can figure out which one is in my top one, but maybe you haven't taken into account which ones you want to visit during the rest in your Rome travel itinerary and there's still time to change that.
+Without further ado, here's a list of the best churches in Rome.

 1. The Pantheon

-This building, built around 118 AD, was originally a temple dedicated to the Roman gods.
-The coexistence of pagan ways and the religion inherited from Hellenistic culture with the growing Catholic cult led the first Christians in the 7th century to transform the Pantheon into the basilica of Saint Mary and the Martyrs, also known as Santa Maria Rotonda.
+This building, built around 118 A.D., was originally a temple dedicated to the Roman gods.
+The coexistence of pagan customs and the religion inherited from Hellenistic culture with the growing Catholic cult led the first Christians in the 7th century to transform the Pantheon in Rome into the Basilica of St. Mary and the Martyrs, also known as Santa Maria Rotonda.

-The Pantheon is the best-preserved building of Ancient Rome, and its stunning architecture is simply jaw-dropping.
-The building was built with the idea of uniting the human being with the divinity and the emperor, and hence the proportions and structure of the Pantheon: a circular room that forms a perfect sphere with the dome, whose oculus at the zenith represents the Sun.
+The Pantheon is the best preserved building of Ancient Rome, and architecturally it is a marvel.
+The building was built with the idea of uniting the human being with the divinity and the emperor, and hence the proportions and structure of the Pantheon: a circular room that forms a perfect sphere with the dome, whose zenith opens an oculus that serves as the Sun.

-In the current basilica of Santa Maria and the Martyrs are housed the tombs of prominent monarchs of Italy, as well as the tomb of the artist Raphael, on which the daylight turns throughout the day, also illuminating a lavish decoration of sculptures, mosaics, and frescoes.
+In the current basilica of Santa Maria and the Martyrs are housed the tombs of prominent monarchs of Italy, as well as the tomb of the artist Raphael, on which the daylight rotates throughout the day, also illuminating a lavish decoration of sculptures, mosaics and frescoes.

-Many tours of the city of Rome pass by the Pantheon and then continue their itinerary to other major monuments of the city, an experience that I recommend if you want to explore the Eternal City in depth.
+Many city tours of Rome pass through the Pantheon and then continue the itinerary to other major monuments in the city, an experience I highly recommend if you want to get to know the Eternal City in depth.

-- Admission: Access to the Pantheon is free of charge.
+- Admission: Access to the Pantheon is free.

-- How to get there: It is best to walk from Barberini metro stop (line A) or from Piazza Navona.
+- How to get there: It is best to walk from the metro stop Barberini (line A) or from Piazza Navona.

 2. Santa Maria in Aracoeli

-This small basilica, which I discovered almost by chance on my last trip to Rome, is a jewel located on Capitoline Hill, at the top of a staircase next to Piazza del Campidoglio where you can find the Capitoline Museums.
+This small basilica, which I discovered almost by chance on my last trip to Rome, is a jewel located at the top of the Capitoline Hill, at the top of a staircase next to Piazza del Campidoglio where the Capitoline Museums are located.

-The rather uninteresting red brick exterior of Santa Maria in Aracoeli makes this church go completely unnoticed and it may seem like it's not really worth it going inside, but the surprise comes when you walk through the door and find yourself in front of the opulent treasure hidden within its walls.
+The brick exterior of Santa Maria in Aracoeli makes this church go completely unnoticed and can lead to the misunderstanding that it is not worth entering, but the surprise comes when you walk through the door and find yourself in front of the opulent treasure hidden there.

-The church is a mixture of Romanesque and Gothic architecture, with three impressive naves illuminated by an endless row of chandeliers that cast dazzling colored reflections throughout the interior.
+The church is a mixture of Romanesque and Gothic architecture, with three impressive naves illuminated by an infinite row of chandeliers that project dazzling colored reflections throughout the interior.

-On the altar is the most important art piece of the church, a carving of the Child Jesus that, as the legend goes is carved in wood from an olive tree from the garden of Gethsemane.
-Here, according to the New Testament, Jesus prayed for the last time before being crucified.
+On the altar is the most important piece of art in the church, a carving of the Infant Jesus that according to legend is carved from the wood of an olive tree from the garden of Gethsemane, where, according to the New Testament, Jesus prayed for the last time before being crucified.

-- How to get there: The easiest way is on foot from Piazza Venezia or from the Campidoglio.
+- How to get there: The easiest way is to walk from Piazza Venezia or from the Campidoglio.

 3. Santa Maria dell'Anima

-Santa Maria dell'Anima is a German parish church, founded as a place of welcome for pilgrims from Germany and whose interior will leave you completely astonished.
+Santa Maria dell'Anima is a German parish church, founded as a place of welcome for pilgrims from the Germanic country and whose interior will leave you open-mouthed.

-The church takes its inspiration from northern European temples, with a Gothic style that extends through its eight chapels and its impressive altar that, when illuminated, you can't help but look at and wonder if it really is the work of a human hand.
+The church takes its inspiration from the temples of northern Europe, with a Gothic style that extends through its eight chapels and its impressive altar that, when it is illuminated, you can't help but look at and wonder if it is really the work of a human hand.

-During the Napoleonic occupation of Rome in the 18th century, Santa Maria dell'Anima suffered faithless looting and was used as a stable, but the temple still preserves some important works of art such as the funerary monument of Pope Adrian VI, an altarpiece by Giulio Romano depicting the Holy Family and a Roman sarcophagus in the inner cloister.
+During the Napoleonic occupation of Rome in the 18th century, Santa Maria dell'Anima was sacked and used as a stable, but the temple still maintains some important works of art such as the funerary monument of Pope Adrian VI, an altarpiece by Giulio Romano depicting the Holy Family and a Roman sarcophagus in the inner cloister.

-Moreover, a great excuse to visit it is that it is located in one of the most beautiful squares of Rome.
-I'm sure you'll pass it by, so don't think twice and go inside!
+A great excuse to visit it, moreover, is that it is located in one of the most beautiful squares in Rome.
+So I'm sure you'll pass by it, so go ahead and go inside!

 4. Santa Maria in Trastevere

 Santa Maria in Trastevere is one of the oldest churches in Rome.
-The church is featured in most Rome guidebooks for the impressive Byzantine mosaics from the 12th and 13th centuries that decorate the interior apse and the exterior façade.
+The church is featured in most Rome guidebooks for the impressive 12th and 13th century Byzantine mosaics that decorate the interior apse and exterior facade.
 The interior images show six moments in the life of the Virgin Mary, and the façade features an unusual scene of Mary on the throne with the infant Jesus and accompanied by ten women.

-- Admission: The entrance to Santa Maria in Trastevere is free of charge.
+- Admission: The entrance to Santa Maria in Trastevere is free.

-- How to get there: To go directly, bus lines 23, 280 and 780 have a stop very close by.
+- How to get there: To get there directly, bus lines 23, 280 and 780 have a stop very close.
 You can also walk from Campo de' Fiori or Palazzo Spada.

 5. St. Peter's Basilica